 What to Know and Ask Surrounding PTO at Your Company

 — See if PTO is negotiable during the hiring process or annual reviews.
 Most organizations allot PTO based on seniority of rank or longevity at the company.
-It may be easier to grant by hiring managers even if additional cash compensation in the form of salary or bonus is unattainable.
+More PTO may be easier to grant by hiring managers even if additional cash compensation in the form of salary or bonus is unattainable.

 — Ask if your organization offers PTO pooling or gifting.
 It can be a comforting gesture when members of a team or department pool PTO to be used by a colleague who has experienced misfortune of some sort.

-— Understand if your bank system PTO program is “use it or lose it.”
+— Understand if your bank system’s PTO program is “use it or lose it.”
 Can PTO be carried over or even cashed out at exit?
 Companies enforce “use it or lose it” policies both to simplify accounting accruals and to encourage employees to take time off.
-Fewer companies allow PTO hoarding these days because it is more commonly recognized that time off is healthy for the individual and organization.
+Fewer companies allow PTO hoarding these days because it is more commonly recognized that time off is healthy for the individual and the organization.

 — Follow your company’s policy.
 Every organization has different accounting methods for recording the usage of PTO.
 Some may even allow days off that are “off the books” and not recorded.
 As an individual, be sure to follow the policies and procedures as they are enforced at your company even as you benefit from the occasional generosity of your management.